SMOOTHING POWER

 To accelerate commercialisation, SD operates a fully integrated product development model – from advanced materials through to cells, modules and packs – underpinned by in-house battery management systems.

-This is a rare opportunity to join a high-growth, entrepreneurial business at a pivotal stage.
-While experience in battery technologies is advantageous, we actively welcome candidates from adjacent fields – bringing fresh perspectives to complex engineering challenges.
+Reporting to the Head of Technical Operations and working closely with the Scale-Up and Deployment Team, you will be a vital contributor to reach our operational goals.
+It is an exciting time to join a high-growth, entrepreneurial business at a pivotal stage.
+While experience in battery technology is advantageous, we actively welcome candidates from adjacent fields – bringing fresh perspectives to complex engineering challenges.
 In return, we offer a world-class environment to develop deep expertise in next-generation energy storage.

 Key responsibilities